jansmolders86/mediacenterjs/README.md

 These issues are known issues and current browser/platform limitations.
 I'm trying to figure out how to get around these limitations.

 * IOS: Video is not seekable
 * Browser: Video buffering does not work properly.
 (Current quickfix is simply pause the video and let it buffer a bit)
-* Android: Fullscreen mode not stable & Not seekable
+* Android: not seekable & mp3 playback not working
 * Ubuntu: Audio playback of mp3 not supported by default

 What still needs to be done